Medicare Advantage Plans in Indiana

 Key Takeaways

-Some Medicare Advantage plans in Indiana require you to see doctors in their network; other Part C plans allow for more choice and flexibility.
+- Some Medicare Advantage plans require you to see doctors in their network; other Part C plans allow for more choice and flexibility.

 If you’re new to Medicare, you probably have lots of questions about the types of coverage available, and which will be right for you.

 One popular option for Medicare recipients in Indiana is a Medicare Advantage plan (Part C).
 Medicare Advantage plans are a private insurance alternative to Original Medicare (Part A and Part B).
-According to the Centers for Medicare & Medicaid (CMS), there are more than 100 Part C plans in Indiana.
+According to the Centers for Medicare & Medicaid (CMS), there were 147 Part C plans available in Indiana.

 With a Medicare Advantage plan, you get all the benefits and coverage of Original Medicare.
 You may also get additional coverage, such as Medicare Part D (prescription drugs) included with your plan.